tsackton/taelgar/Species/Languages.md

 There clearly are more languages spoken here, i.e. in Medju, Irrla, MTP, the weird islands, etc. This list should not be considered complete
 %%
 ## Miscellaneous Languages
-These languages are not well-classified into existing language families, usually because they are based on blended influences from multiple language families, or because they sit outside the main families.
-The alphabets and real world analogues of these languages are
+These languages are not well-classified into existing language families, for various reasons.

+%% Some of these may evolve, e.g. Vosic, and be placed into a main family.
+Others are pretty solidly their own mini-families, such as Dunmari.%%
 ##### Dunmari
 The language spoken by the Dunmari people.